InnovateForVegas/doc-org-howtos/README.md

  along with doc-cfv-howtos.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# CodeFor and CreateFor .Vegas HOWTOs and Best Practices
+# Organization, CodeFor, and CreateFor Methods and Best Practices

-Basic HOWTOs and other useful and helpful information for all CodeFor and CreateFor .Vegas contributors, including but not at all limited to use of GitHub and other project and source management tools.
+Basic HOWTOs and other useful and helpful information for all general Foundation project, CreateFor.vegas, and CodeFor.vegas contributors, including but not at all limited to use of GitHub and other project and source management tools.
 As with everything else, the goal is to be inclusive across contributors and their focus areas, talents, and time they are contributing to these civic projects on which we work.

 Where possible we will attempt to make these compatible with those just entering the civic volunteerism arena, and those who have much more experience, hopefully one group will have something to learn from the other (which is which is for you to decide).

+The *Project Policies* section below is a general README.md section found in all repositories by default, to explicitly indicate *Contribution* and *Code of Conduct* policies, which happen also to apply to our entire Foundation.

+Please visit the [doc/](doc/) directory within this repository to view and optionally improve our foundation documentation!

 ## Project Policies